vitorcezli/idempotence/README.md

 }
 ```

-or create your bean implementing *IdempotenceAgent* interface
+or create your bean implementing the *IdempotenceAgent* interface
 (see [AGENTS.md](doc/AGENTS.md)).

 ### Global configuration